richmondu/FT900/Alexa/Amazon Alexa Client/README.md

 <img src="https://github.com/richmondu/FT900/blob/master/Alexa/Amazon%20Alexa%20Client/docs/images/ft900_simulator.png" width="623"/>

-## Wake-word/Trigger-word Detection
+## Wake-word Detection

-The demo currently does not support Wakeword detection.
+The FT900 application currently does not support Wakeword detection.
 To trigger FT900 to start recording voice, user has to press down a button.
 To stop recording, user has to release the button.
 This works similar to the remote control for Amazon's Firestick TV.

 The demo provides two ways to trigger voice recording: